WallEye-Polymaze/.github/Profile/README.md

 ============
 The autonomous maze-solving robotic system is based on an enhanced line-follower approach, incorporating PID control and intelligent decision-making algorithms.
 The ESP32 microcontroller acts as the brain of the system, processing data from the sensors and executing the required actions. 🧠

-The LSRB algorithm used as the navigation strategy for traversing the maze.
+The LSRB algorithm is used as the navigation strategy for traversing the maze.
 The robot prioritizes turning left when possible.
 If turning left is not an option, it proceeds forward.
 If neither left nor forward is viable, it attempts a right turn.
 Lastly, if none of these options are available, the robot moves backward. ⬅️⬆️➡️⬇️

 The integration of a PID controller assists in maintaining the robot's alignment within the black path, enhancing its stability and accuracy during maze traversal along with detecting and displaying the exact colored stickers when the robot cross them, when Wall-Eye reaches the End-point in stops then moved to the start-point after path optimization it simply now passes through the shotest path. ⚙️🤖🕹️📚